Alexander Technique is the thinking person’s answer to improvement in functioning, including pain relief, well-being, and optimal performance.

 I love teaching.
 I live for that “A-Ha” moment when understanding shows up on a student’s face and they can take it out into the world to improve their lives.
-Let me design a workshop for you today, or call for a private lesson.
+Let me design a workshop for you today, or you can join a group class, or call for a private lesson.

 What is the Alexander Technique?

-Crossover topics include: mindfulness practices, developmental movement, functional anatomy, and ergonomics.
+Crossover topics include: mindfulness practices, developmental movement, functional anatomy, posture, and ergonomics.

 Are you a musician?
 Find new ease and musicality.
 Are you a golfer?
 Gain new sensitivity to detail in your swing.
 Are you a dedicated yogi?
 Take your practice to a deeper level.
 Do you meditate?
 Improve the ease in your sitting.
 Do you work with your voice, either singing or public speaking?
-Decrease performance anxiety and increase ease and resonance.
+Increase your authenticity and resonance.
+Do you experience performance anxiety?
+Calm your nerves to release your passion!
 Wish you looked better in that new dress or pair of pants?
 You will when you’re standing taller and moving more freely!

-Many people also use the Alexander Technique to reduce pain caused by neck and back tension, over-use injuries, sciatica and scoliosis, or simply sitting at their computers for too many hours in a day.
+Many people use the Alexander Technique to reduce pain caused by neck and back tension, over-use injuries, sciatica and scoliosis, or simply sitting at their computers for too many hours in a day.
+Also, people who practice AT find that it is a preventative that helps us avoid injury and maintain movement and balance as we age.

 F.M.
 Alexander (1869-1955) was an Australian actor who began to experience chronic problems with his voice.
 When doctors told him there was nothing physically wrong with him, he decided that he must be causing the problem by the way he was speaking.
 Through weeks and months of observation and experimentation (described in his book The Use of the Self) he not only solved his voice problems, but he also discovered universal truths about the ways we use ourselves in all activity.